Critique of the Gotha Programme: Critique of the state and revolution

 Marx's second major criticism addresses the programme's views on the state.
 He attacks the call for a "free state" as an aim unworthy of socialists, arguing that the whole programme was "tainted through and through by the Lassallean sect's servile belief in the state".
 He then poses the question: "What transformation will the body politic [Staatswesen] undergo in communist society?"
-He points toward a period of political transition between capitalism and communism:
+He points toward a period of hypothetical political transition between capitalism and communism:

 Barricade during the Paris Commune of 1871.
 Marx viewed the Commune as the first historical prototype of the "dictatorship of the proletariat," the transitional state between capitalism and communism.

 Between capitalist and communist society lies the period of the revolutionary transformation of the one into the other.
 Corresponding to this is also a political transition period in which the state can be nothing but the revolutionary dictatorship of the proletariat.

 This transition period, which Marx clarifies is not part of socialism or communism, would begin with the self-government of communities and would be rule by the masses, not for them.
 This government-form would be "thoroughly democratic and inclusive" but would be superseded once the economic basis of class society has been destroyed.

 Marx asserts that the Gotha Programme contained nothing but the "old familiar democratic litany"—universal suffrage, direct legislation, popular rights, and a people's militia.
 He argues that these demands had already been realised in progressive bourgeois republics and were not revolutionary goals in themselves.
 As part of this, Marx questioned whether legal concepts of "rights" were inherently bourgeois.
 He suggested that all rights were indissolubly connected to egoistic, individualistic interests and that a communist society would move beyond the need for a legal and judicial apparatus to enforce them.
 He also criticises the programme's proposed solution to the "social question", which relied on state-aided workers' co-operatives.
 Marx argues that the "iron law of wages", a Lassallean concept, was based on a misunderstanding of the nature of wages, which were not the value of labour, but the value of labour power.
 The wage system, he concludes, is a "system of slavery" that becomes more severe as the productive forces of labour develop, regardless of whether the worker receives better or worse payment.